 Aesop’s lesson reminds us to acknowledge that the deeper is the nature of thing, the more likely that it will act in accordance with that nature.

-Such as in Aesop’s Cat-Maiden, the we assess generality, particularity, and integrity to maintain a mismatch:
+Such as in Aesop’s Cat-Maiden, we assess generality, particularity, and integrity to maintain any mismatch:

 - What type of thing is it, and what is that type of thing’s general character?